allenc125789/TurtleNAS/README.md

 Program that turns Debian into a NAS.
 Designed with a web-interface and an easily configurable system for adding clients for file backup.
 A continuation to my previous script acting as a proof-of-concept in using alternative FTP methods.

-This program provides a web-interface for configuration and user-file downloading, an easy setup, and security with SSH and the built-in linux PAM system.
+This program provides a web-interface for configuration and user-file downloading, an easy setup, and security with SSH, HTTPS connections and the built-in linux PAM system for account management.

 sshfs is utilized over smb and nfs, the direct pro's of this protocol are: